 - Be sure it is made from organically-grown hemp to avoid unwanted toxins

 - Consider Full-Spectrum CBD rather than a CBD isolate.
 One study found that Full-Spectrum CBD shows more therapeutic promise than CBD isolate.5

 CBD Regulations on Facebook and Google

 Although it may be legal to sell CBD, both Facebook and Google have policies prohibiting advertisements for CBD.
-On Google’s Advertising Policies Help Page, they list CBD as one of many supplements that users cannot advertise.
+On Google’s Advertising Policies Help Page, they list CBD as one of many products that users cannot advertise.
 They do not give an explanation as to why CBD cannot be advertised.